Where Are You Baby?

 "Where Are You Baby?" is a song by English singer, songwriter and pop-rap artist Betty Boo, included on her debut album, Boomania (1990).
-The song was released by Rhythm King as a single in July 1990, peaking at number three on the UK Singles Chart in September 1990 and earning a Silver certification from the British Phonographic Industry on New Year's Day 1991.
-Outside the United Kingdom, the single reached number two in Luxembourg, number six in Ireland, number 10 in Spain, number 11 in New Zealand, and number 13 in Switzerland.
-It also charted in Australia, Germany, and the Netherlands.
+The song was released as a single in July 1990, peaking at number three on the UK Singles Chart in September 1990.
+Outside the United Kingdom, the single reached the top 10 in Ireland, Luxembourg and Spain.
 The song features a prominent sample of the Velvelettes song "He Was Really Sayin' Somethin'".
-German magazine Spex included "Where Are You Baby?" in their "The Best Singles of the Century" list in 1999.
+German magazine Spex included "Where Are You Baby?" on its "The Best Singles of the Century" list in 1999.